nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. Create a new folder and name it any name you want (e.g. HireMe).

-4. Find the downloaded `hireme.jar` file and drag it into the folder you created in step 3.
+4. Find the downloaded `hireme.jar` file and drag it into the folder you created in step 3. <br>
     ![hiremejar](images/HireMeJar.png)

 <br></br>